elvisimprsntr/siriproxy-redeye/README.md

 Third, siriproxy-redeye plugin will now auto detect your RedEye configuration, but you will need to customize the redeyeconfig.rb file for your specific installation.

-**Note: In order to change channels with sub-channel numbers, you will need to change the dash command name from "Dash" to "." in your RedEye units for the applicable tuner devices.
-You will need to change the redeye/room/activity/device/command names to something that can be spoken since siriproxy-redeye performs a direct match against the Siri response.
-You can also add additional entries to the cached YAML configuration files for variability in Siri response, but keep in mind siriproxy-redeye will write over those cached configuration files if a file error is detected or you command siriproxy-redeye to reinitialize.**

 Here is a short demonstration video: http://www.youtube.com/watch?v=PXmCiaRc9XU#t=01m33s

 I can't thank enough some of very talented folks at [Stackoverflow] (http://stackoverflow.com) for helping me improve my code.
 Admittedly, I still have a lot more to learn and improve upon as this is my first SiriProxy plugin from scratch.